slava-basko/container/README.md

 ```
 You need to use `Container::getByTag()` method to retrieve services by tags.

-This separate method exists since regular `get` should return a specific service or throw a `NotFoundException`
+This separate method exists because regular `get` should return a specific service or throw a `NotFoundException`
 exception.
 There should not be a service or an array of services, mixed types.
 Only one type should be returned.

 #### Alias